ANTH3001 Ethnography: Methodological Perspectives

 - Students are able to (1) demonstrate an understanding of key conceptual and methodological issues relating to ethnographic practice in the social sciences; (2) demonstrate knowledge of the historical transformations in ethnographic representation and ethnographies centrality to qualitative approaches in the social sciences; (3) demonstrate an ability to engage with, critique and understand the range of ethnographic methodologies and their relevance to the practice of social research; (4) demonstrate an ability to formulate, investigate and discuss research questions and associated ethical issues for the practice of social research and establish ethical guidelines for the conduct of their own research; and (5) develop a written and oral capacity to present clear, lucid, well-documented arguments, drawing on both theory and empirical or ethnographic material relevant to this unit in a collegial manner and setting.

-- Typically this unit is assessed in the following ways: (1) participation and (2) written work.
+- Indicative assessments in this unit are as follows: (1) participation and (2) written work.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.